-615 Financial Analysis and Management.
-Covers a broad range of financial topics of interest to managers of large and small businesses.
-Included are debt and equity issuance; the stock market and business valuation methods; mergers and acquisitions; risk management; project finance; and basic financial derivatives.
+- valuation methods; mergers and acquisitions; risk management; project finance; and basic financial derivatives.
 The emphasis will be on practical understanding of financial concepts.
 Students will be expected to perform hands-on modeling projects in Excel.
 This course will assume prior familiarity with spreadsheet software such as Excel or Lotus.
-Credit 3 hours.

-620 Marketing Management.
+Credit 3 hours. - 620 Marketing Management.
 Explores various marketing concepts of importance to managers, including product development and brand management, price determination, distribution strategy, and advertising/promotion management.
 The emphasis will be on strategic implications of these topics, rather than the theories themselves.
 Students will be required to exhibit mastery of the topics through the development of a complete, case-based integrated marketing strategy.
-Credit 3 hours.

-625 Financial Accounting.
+Credit 3 hours. - 625 Financial Accounting.
 Concentrates on interpreting financial statement information, using accounting information for decision-making and evaluation, and examining current trends in accounting of importance to the manager.
 Students will exhibit mastery over the subject matter through group interaction, written examinations and appropriate outside-of-class projects.
-Credit 3 hours.

-627 Managerial Accounting.
+Credit 3 hours. - 627 Managerial Accounting.
 Examines the use of accounting information to assist management in planning, analyzing, and implementing business decisions and activities.
 Focuses on strategic and operational performance analysis and evaluation.
 Students will exhibit mastery of the topics through group interaction, written examinations, and the completion of papers and case assignments.
 Prerequisite: MGMT 625.
-Credit 3 hours.

-630 Human Resource Management.
+Credit 3 hours. - 630 Human Resource Management.
 Explores human resource issues faced by managers of large and small businesses.
 Covered will be employee selection and recruitment, training and employee development, performance appraisal, compensation, termination, and labor-management relations.
 Also discussed will be implications of the global business environment, EEOC and diversity issues, and other current topics.
 Special emphasis will be placed on employment law as it affects managers.
-Credit 3 hours.
-635 Organizational Behavior.
+Credit 3 hours. - 635 Organizational Behavior.
 An examination of the complex organizational dynamics of large and small firms.
 Discussed will be organizational culture, motivational theories, personality styles, leadership techniques, change management, and other topics of importance to managers.
-Credit 3 hours.

-637 Business Law and Ethics.
+Credit 3 hours. - 637 Business Law and Ethics.
 This course is a study of legal concepts applicable to business, including forms of business organization, legal aspects of organizing and operating a business, the Uniform Commercial Code, contracts, commercial paper, secured transactions, bankruptcy, securities regulation, antitrust law, consumer protection, torts, criminal business law, social and political influences, management rights, powers, and responsibilities, ethical considerations, and a brief overview of the structure of the judicial system.
-Credit 3 hours.

-640 Operations Management.
+Credit 3 hours. - 640 Operations Management.
 Presents best practices for systems that produce goods and services.
 Simulations will be used to demonstrate the payoffs of using world class operating policies, methods, and procedures.
 Subject areas covered will include capacity and facility planning, scheduling, distribution, production control, quality systems management, and demand forecasting.
-Credit 3 hours.

-647 Conflict Resolution and Negotiations.
+Credit 3 hours. - Conflict Resolution and Negotiations.
 This course explores communication, conflict, negotiation, public relations, and leadership issues in large and small organizations.
 Included will be individual personality, preference, and style assessment, interpersonal interaction, and group dynamics.
 Special emphasis will be placed on conflict assessment, resolution, and conflict management techniques, negotiation theory, tactics, and practice as well as contingency theories of management and leadership.
-Credit 3 hours.

-710 Strategic Management.
+Credit 3 hours. - 710 Strategic Management.
 A case-based capstone course in the MBA curriculum.
 Students will be expected to synthesize material learned in previous MBA courses.
 The course will concentrate on written cases, in-class discussion and debate, and team-based problem identification/proposed solutions.
 The course will include a significant written analysis component, as well as in-class presentations.
 Prerequisites: successful complete of at least 10 other core courses.
 Credit 3 hours.